jvns/teeceepee/README.md

 connected to the internet on `wlan0`, you'll need to specify an interface as well.

+I use Linux and Python 2.7 and it works for me.
+I would expect it to not work on a BSD, and certainly not on Windows.

 ### Features

 * Can connect to hosts, send packets, and reassemble the replies in